alisterscott/alisterscott.github.io/SoftwareTestingCareerDevelopment.md

+---
-# Software Testing Career Development
+title:  Software Testing Career Development
+---

 > "One's education is never complete.
 A missed opportunity doesn't preclude the possibility of new opportunities, or even better ones."
 >